 Bhutan is a small landlocked Buddhist country.
-India borders it in the south and China in the north.
+India borders it in the south and China in the north; world’s two most populated countries.
 It has population of about seven hundred thousand.

 In Asia, only North Korea accepts fewer tourists than Bhutan.
 Its government doesn’t want to allow growth of tourism at the cost of its cultures and traditions.

 Therefore, Bhutan tourism policy of ‘High Value, Low Impact’ is designed to meet this objective.
-It’s impossible for solo backpacking in Bhutan especially for tourists who come Bhutan on Tourist VISA.
+It’s almost impossible for solo backpacking travel for longer duration in Bhutan especially for tourists who come Bhutan on Tourist VISA.

 However, Bhutan’s unique cultural traditions with majestic mountainside monasteries and imposing ancient fortresses make it one of the most elusive tourist destinations.